123sania456789/MindTrackAI/README.md

-# MindTrack AI 🧠
+# AI Powered Mental Health and Personalized Recommendation System 🧠

-A full-stack web application that combines advanced machine learning with intuitive journaling to help users understand their mental health patterns, track their mood, and gain valuable insights about themselves.
+An intelligent mental health tracking and analysis platform that combines advanced AI with personalized recommendations to help users understand and improve their mental well-being.

 ## ✨ Features